BruceEckel/WinterTechForum-hugo/content/opening-session/index.md

   - Explicit permission to take care of yourself.
 Law of two feet writ large.

 - Hackathon day
-  - Tuesday after lightning talks: form groups and decide where to meet, post on app with address
+  - Tuesday after lightning talks: form groups and decide where to meet, post on app with address.
+  - If you get an idea after that, post it on the app.

 - Questions about restaurants: ask on Slack.
   Lunch: we recommend Momo's, Teocalli Tamale for good and fast.
 Ryce and Pitas in Paradise.
   The Gas Cafe makes good hamburgers.
   Breakfast & Lunch at McGill's is good.
 Paradise is good but slower.
   The good Thai restaurant is on the highway on the way to the mountain.
 The one on Elk is not recommended.
+  - Announce if you're going and form groups

 - Game nights: post on app with address.

 - Progressive Dinner Friday
+  - Don't try to make food for the whole group.
+You will end up with extra.
+The goal is to run out.

 - Saturday breakfast

-- Introductions: Your name, where you came from, one interesting thing about you
+- Introductions: Your name, where you came from, what's on your mind right now.